alexlampros/NYC-Crime-Data/README.md

 ### Idle hands are the Devil's workshop

-Generally crime increases during the summer months; however, the reverse is true for minors age < 18.
+This is an interesting result!
+Generally crime increases during the summer months, except the reverse is true for minors age < 18.

 During the summer, adults are engaging in less structured social activities - vacations, parties, nightlife, and other outdoof activities.
 This creates more opportunitiy for crime, whereas work provides a structured activity that decreases crime.